ajpc500/ajpc500.github.io/_posts/2022-03-22-Targeting-Visual-Studio-Code-For-macOS.md

 We can view a user's recently accessed files in a couple of places:

-- In a sqlite `state` database at `~/Library/Application Support/Code/User/globalStorage/state.vscdb`
+- In VSCode's global sqlite `state` database at `~/Library/Application Support/Code/User/globalStorage/state.vscdb`.
-- In a JSON file which (among other things) dictates what appears in VSCode's menu bars at `~/Library/Application Support/Code/storage.json`
+- In a JSON file which (among other things) dictates what appears in VSCode's menu bars at `~/Library/Application Support/Code/storage.json.`

 When a user makes changes to files in VSCode, until they're saved, they're backed up in temporary files within `~/Library/Application Support/Code/Backups/`.